Human hand touching the top of growing wheatgrass blades

 Wheatgrass: History, Benefits, Nutrition Data

 Wheatgrass is defined as the first leaves freshly sprouted from the common wheat plant, Triticum aestivum.
 The juice pressed from Wheatgrass is known in the health world as a “living food”.
-It is now used all over the world as a plant superfood with potent health benefits.
+It is now used all over the world as a plant superfood.

-The goal of this article is to bring all of the pertinent information regarding Wheatgrass, its history, benefits and nutrition data into one place for a better understanding of its popular use as a health supplement today.
+The goal of this article is to bring all of the pertinent information regarding Wheatgrass, its history, nutrition, and uses into one place for a better understanding of its popularity as a health supplement today.

 • Wheatgrass: An Overview